TusharCSE35/Interview_Preparation/OOP/README.md

 <a href="#top1">Go to top &#8593;</a>

 ## 6. <a id="6">What is the destructor?
 When is it called?</a>
-**answer:-**A destructor is a special member function in a class that is responsible for cleaning up resources and performing necessary cleanup tasks when an object is destroyed or goes out of scope.
+**Answer:-**A destructor is a special member function in a class that is responsible for cleaning up resources and performing necessary cleanup tasks when an object is destroyed or goes out of scope.
 It is called automatically when the lifetime of an object ends, either when it goes out of scope or when it is explicitly deleted.

 Here are some key points about destructors:

-1. Syntax: A destructor is identified by the same name as the class, preceded by a tilde (~), and does not take any parameters.
+1. **Syntax:** A destructor is identified by the same name as the class, preceded by a tilde (~), and does not take any parameters.
 It is defined with the same syntax as a regular member function but without any return type.

-2. Automatic Invocation: Destructors are automatically called when an object's lifetime ends.
+2. **Automatic Invocation:** Destructors are automatically called when an object's lifetime ends.
 For objects created on the stack, the destructor is called when the object goes out of scope.
 For objects created on the heap using dynamic memory allocation, the destructor is called explicitly using the `delete` operator.

-3. Cleanup Tasks: Destructors are primarily used to release resources acquired by the object during its lifetime.
+3. **Cleanup Tasks:** Destructors are primarily used to release resources acquired by the object during its lifetime.
 This can include deallocating dynamically allocated memory, closing files, releasing locks, or performing any other necessary cleanup operations.

-4. No Explicit Invocation: Destructors cannot be called explicitly in code.
+4. **No Explicit Invocation:** Destructors cannot be called explicitly in code.
 They are invoked automatically by the system when the object's lifetime ends.

 Here's an example to illustrate the concept of destructors: